 It was comforting and reassuring to learn that New Zealand contains no animals, reptiles or insects that can kill, injure or maim me.
 No bears, no poisonous snakes, just possibly; a few poisonous spiders that no one ever sees.
 It was therefore doubly disappointing to learn the inaccuracy of this information by being stung on the Adamís apple by what I assume was a bee.
-I was riding the bike at around 80 kph (50 mph) when I saw a dark pea sized object sweep down across and under my visor to cunningly locate the only area of naked flesh on display at the time.
+I was riding the bike at around 80 kph (50 mph) when I saw a dark pea sized object sweep down from the sky then dart swiftly across and under my visor to cunningly locate the only area of naked flesh on display at the time.
 I didnít find the creature after being stung and stopping the bike but presume that if you are the size of a pea and are struck at 50 mph by an Adamís apple you are unlikely to survive.
 An unpleasant experience for both of us.
 Through the night the sting swelled to resemble a bright red turkey wattle and restricted my breathing a little but I had survived another wildlife encounter.
-Whoever said there are no dangerous insects in New Zealand hasnít been stung on the Adamís apple while riding a motorbike.
+Whoever said there are no dangerous creatures in New Zealand hasnít been stung on the Adamís apple while riding a motorbike.

 Ambury Regional Park And Camp Ground Near Auckland